feenix100/feenix100/README.md

     except ValueError:
         print("Invalid input.
 Please enter a numeric value for the paycheck amount.")

-# Call the function to run the program
+// Call the function to see how my life is going into debt calculate_bills_and_paycheck()
-calculate_bills_and_paycheck()
 ```